-To get the best glow, I removed the back of the highlighter with needle-nose pliers and carefully pulled out the absorbent pad which was placed in warm water and allowed to soak for about 15 minutes.
+To get the best glow, I removed the back of the highlighter with needle-nose pliers and carefully pulled out the absorbent pad which was placed in 1/2 cup of warm water and allowed to soak for about 15 minutes.
+This will really make your slime glow.

+You will also need 1/2 cup of liquid starch and the 1/2 cup of warm water with the highlighter soaking in it.
 You will find the full “recipe” below, but note that it’s helpful if you can practice a little bit of patience with mixing the ingredients and will yield a stretchier slime.
+The kids loved mixing and mixing to make the slime.
+I think I’ve turned at least one of them into a slime monster.

 The slime has a great slimy texture and is fun because you can slowly stretch it apart without it breaking.
 (However, I don’t recommend getting it on your clothes, furniture or putting it in your hair…it’s still sticky!)